 RUSVM requires a minimum of 48 credits of college work, but strongly recommends that you complete your undergraduate degree program.
 Pre-requisite courses must have been completed within 10 years of the desired semester start date.
+If coursework is outdated, a direct application to the Vet Prep program may be an alternative path.
 The coursework should include the following pre-requisite courses: